Walter0697/react-icons-selector/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

+## Disclaimer

+This project was created with the assistance of AI tools for quicker development.
+Please understand that most of the content, including code and documentation, was AI-generated.
+If you're considering contributing to this project, it's important to be aware of this approach to development.
+While this method accelerates the initial creation process, your human expertise and refinement are valuable for maintaining and improving the quality of the codebase.